 - verbal comprehension for cooperation and following instructions;

-- attention for the performance of intraoperative activities;
+- attention for carrying out intraoperative activities;

 5. Considerations for pre-surgical preparation